 Telegram Bot

-Telegram offers a powerful Bot API that allows sending messages programmatically.
-Unlike webhooks, you send requests directly to Telegram's API.
+Telegram has a powerful Bot API for sending messages programmatically.
+Instead of a webhook URL, you send requests directly to Telegram's API.

 Step-by-Step Setup